Kammara Sambhavam Review: Satirical Connection Between History And Lies!

 Dileep is the pillar of the film and here, we get to see him in a role, which is totally new in all aspects.
 He appears in various get-ups and he had to make them look convincing, especially the two different roles in the first half and second half, which he has done with conviction.

+Dileep has come up with a sensational performance.
 Watch out for his performance in the first half, as the younger Kammaran.
 He drives the film forwards and steals the show in most of the sequences.
 A special mention to the older version of Kammaran, which has been made splendid by the actor.

 Siddharth As Othenan Nambiar